Merle Hay Mall: Present-day redevelopment

 On March 10, 2008, the Des Moines city council agreed to rezone the area around Merle Hay Mall into a tax increment financing district in order to help the mall's owners pay for future renovations.
 The move came as the mall's assessed property value had declined by over $13 million since 2005.
 Merle Hay Mall's owners constructed a new main entrance to the mall and relocated some retailers to other areas of the mall in order to create space for new "junior" anchor stores with exterior entrances.
-The spaces occupied by the former Sam Goody Superstore (replaced by Staples), the former Waldenbooks and GameStop (which is now next to the Helzberg's Diamonds) were renovated to include Staples.
+The spaces occupied by the former Sam Goody Superstore (replaced by Staples), the former Waldenbooks and GameStop (which is now next to the former Helzberg Diamonds) were renovated to include Staples.
 Old Navy moved to the west into a space across from their former location which made way for Shoe Carnival and Ulta to occupy Old Navy's space.
 As a result of the redevelopment, Old Navy has relocated to a smaller space within the mall.
 In 2013, Dunham's Sports moved out of the mall, with MC Sports replacing it.
 However, in 2017, MC Sports filed for bankruptcy and moved out shortly after.
 It has since been replaced with a bouncy-house arena.
 The upper level became a Flix Brewhouse movie theater in mid-2014.
 Flix has proven to be an exceptionally popular destination not just in the mall, but in all of greater Des Moines.
 In 2015, Deb closed.
 Staples announced in late-2016 that it would be closing their store in Merle Hay Mall with the actual last day of business occurring on February 4, 2017.
 In October 2017, the Staples location became Ross Dress for Less.
 On April 18, 2018 it was announced that Younkers would be closing, as the parent, Bon-Ton Stores, was going out of business.
 The store closed on August 29, 2018.
 On July 13, 2018 Sears announced they will also be closing at Merle Hay Mall.
 The nearly 60 year-old anchor was one of the original stores but ended business at the mall in October 2018 which left Kohl's and Target as the only anchors.
 In December 2019, GameDay arcade and restaurant opened in the mall.
 It is accessible from both outside and inside the mall.